Lapeyus/lapeyus/README.md

-Here is an improved version of your file, with the inclusion of icons and a more organized and visually appealing structure.

  ### Hi there 👋 I'm Joseph, a DevOps Engineer with a passion for automating and optimizing software development processes.
 I have experience in cloud computing, containerization, and CI/CD pipelines.

  ---